c0ded00d1e12/ecen224/_programming-assignments/bomb-lab.md

 ### Download Instructions

-I will post the website to download the assignment and view the scoreboard on Slack.
+I will post the website to download the assignment and view the scoreboard on Learning Suite.

 ## Introduction